jayottam/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Consumer finance company which specialises in lending various types of loans to urban customers.
+- Consumer finance company which specializes in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 - The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default
 - Data set has 39717 rows and 111 columns.
 - Data set consist of relevant information of loan characteristics and customer behavior variables